 The Doctoral Program

-Recent graduates from UVA's doctoral program are currently working as senior lecturers and visiting, tenure-track, or tenured professors at a variety of institutions, including, Smith College (2021), Rollins College (2020 - S. Seghair), CUNY Baruch College (2020), Roanoke College (2019), University of Maryland (BC) (2019 - H. Barahouie), University of Southern Indiana, University of Nebraska-Lincoln (2016), Furman University (2015), Dartmouth College, Denison University, Hampden-Sydney College, Hillsdale College, Kenyon College, University of Kentucky, Kent State University, Muskingum University, Université – Paris III, Randolph Macon College, Syracuse University, Wesleyan University, University of Western Florida, the University of Wisconsin at Madison, UVA-Wise, and Vanier College in Montréal.
-Others have secured successful post-academic careers in fields such as higher education administration, secondary school teaching, publishing, and foreign policy (updated June 2017).
+Recent graduates from UVA's doctoral program are currently working as Assistant Professors, Lecturers, visiting, tenure-track, or tenured professors at a variety of institutions, including, Smith College (2021), Rollins College (2020 - S. Seghair), CUNY Baruch College (2020), Roanoke College (2019), University of Maryland (BC) (2019 - H. Barahouie), University of Southern Indiana, University of Nebraska-Lincoln (2016), Furman University (2015), Dartmouth College, Denison University, Hampden-Sydney College, Hillsdale College, Kenyon College (P. Dairon), University of Kentucky, Kent State University, Muskingum University, Université – Paris III, Randolph Macon College, Syracuse University, Wesleyan University, University of Western Florida, the University of Wisconsin at Madison, UVA-Wise, and Vanier College in Montréal.
+Others have secured successful post-academic careers in fields such as higher education administration, secondary school teaching, publishing, and foreign policy (updated February 2021).